 The one-person showup is intended to allow identification of the suspect while the memory of the victim or witness is fresh and is rationalized by police as a way to exonerate persons detained near the crime scene.
 People v.
 Rodriguez (1987) 196 Cal.App.3d 1041, 1049, 242 Cal.Rptr.
 386.

 It is important to understand from the outset that there is no right to counsel at a one-person showup held promptly between an apprehended suspect and witness(es) or victim(s) at or near the scene of the crime.
 In re Richard W. (1979) 91 Cal.App.3d 960, 971, 155 Cal.Rptr.
 11.

 However, that does not mean that the officer has unbridled discretion to apprehend anyone and bring him or her to the witness or suspect for identification.

 There are three broad areas for contesting the showup.

 First, the officer must reasonably believe that there was some criminal conduct taking place, happened or was about to take place and that the suspect was connected with that activity.
 The officer’s suspicions must be objectively reasonable.
-Rodriguez, supra
+Rodriguez, supra, at 1047.

 There are five basic issues to consider in determining if a showup was impermissibly suggestive.
 They are: 1) the witness’ opportunity to observe the suspect at the time of the crime; 2) the witness’ degree of attention; 3) the accuracy of the witness’ description of the suspect before the showup; 4) the certainty shown by the witness at the confrontation or showup; and 5) the length of time between the crime and the showup or confrontation.